 Where can I see the Peloton class schedule?

-There are four places where you can see the Peloton class schedule.
+There are five places where you can see the Peloton class schedule.
 And that all depends on how you take your Peloton classes or which Peloton equipment you own.

 Keep in mind that on the Peloton bike, you’ll see the Peloton cycling class schedule only.
 Similarly, on the Tread, you’ll see the Peloton Tread class schedule only.